julienhalgand/windows-care/README.md

 # Windows Care
 ## Description
-Windows Care Routine is a batch script designed to maintain the health and performance of Windows systems.
+Windows Care is a batch script designed to maintain the health and performance of Windows systems.
 By automating the upgrade of all installed programs, scanning and repairing Windows system files, and executing a disk check, this script simplifies routine maintenance tasks for users.
 It's aimed at individuals looking to streamline their PC maintenance with minimal effort.
 ## Features
 - Automated Upgrade: Upgrades all installed programs to their latest versions using the Windows Package Manager (winget).
 - System File Checker: Scans for and repairs corrupted Windows system files (sfc -scannow).